Mexico–United States border: Humanitarian assistance along the border

 Not only do these Hispanic communities face health inequalities, but political inequalities as well.
 The need for political change was so huge that it has encouraged Hispanic women to engage in activism at a local level.
 The Neighborhood Action Group in Chula Vista, California, is one of the groups that attracted the help of local Hispanic women to implement a feminist perspective in activism in spite of the social and economic obstacles as well as Assembly Bill No. 775, 2005 that prohibited children being used as interpreters.
 These humanitarian groups have implemented various strategies to pursue their goals that ultimately try to counter the number of immigrant deaths and abuses in immigrant detention even if it means the criminalization and higher levels of discrimination against them.

 In Mexico, most humanitarian groups focus on assisting the deportees.
-As rates of deportation increase, “the deportation of many individuals is becoming more and more notable” in the streets of Mexico cities.
-As a result, many humanitarian groups have formed in Mexican cities where undocumented individuals are deported such as Nogales, Sonora.
-The humanitarian groups consist of faith-based communities and primarily non-profit organizations that assist deportees, many of whom do not have any resources with them such as money, food, or family information, and who would otherwise become homeless and emotionally and psychologically devastated.
+As rates of deportation increase, "the deportation of many individuals is becoming more and more notable" in the streets of Mexican cities.
+As a result, many humanitarian groups have formed in Mexican cities where undocumented individuals are deported, such as Nogales, Sonora.
+The humanitarian groups consist of faith-based communities and primarily non-profit organizations that assist deportees, many of whom do not have any resources with them, such as money, food, or family information, and who would otherwise become homeless and emotionally and psychologically devastated.
 Contributing factors that might have caused them to be devastated can either be that they were separated from "their family members or the inability to work legally in the United States".
 Therefore, the primary purpose of the humanitarian groups on the Mexico side of the border is to create a pathway for transitional support such as providing the deportees food, shelter, clothing, legal help and social services.
-In addition, there are humanitarian groups that provides meals and shelter to deportees according to their deportation documents.
+In addition, there are humanitarian groups that provide meals and shelter to deportees according to their deportation documents.
 Humanitarian groups along the border in Mexico are El Comedor, Nazareth House, Camino Juntos, La 72, and FM4: Paso Libre.

 In June 2019, 300 migrant children were moved from a detention facility in Clint, Texas, after a group of lawyers who visited reported unsafe and unsanitary conditions.
-In the same month, the body of Óscar Alberto Martínez and his 23-month-old daughter, Angie Valeria, were found dead in the Rio Grande River.
-The family was from El Salvador, attempting to cross from Mexico into the U.S. near Brownsville, Texas.
-Gaining attention from the media, the House passed a bill, appropriating $4.5 billion for resources at the border.
+Democratic members of the House of Representatives introduced legislation that would aid the humanitarian crisis by giving $4.5 billion to emergency spending to address the humanitarian crisis at the border, with significant funding for priorities including legal assistance, food, water, and medical services, support services for unaccompanied children, alternatives to detention, and refugee services.